---password : specifies the PC2 password

---load: loads a contest configuration from either a directory in CLICS CDP format or from a specified YAML file.

---skipini: ignores the pc2v9.ini file

---ini: specifies an override ini filename

---contestpassword: on the first server only, specifies the contest password.

---nogui: starts this server without a graphical user interface.
-See the section Non-GUI Server Startup for more details.

 Using the –F option

 The –F command line option will load command line options from an input text file.
 This option is a security feature.
 Under most Unix systems the complete command line is listed when using a ps or similar command revealing login ids and passwords.
 Using the -F option, login ids and passwords can be stored in a text file.
 Note that the command line options are not limited to login and password options; any command line option can be stored in the specified text file.